yuqi-zhang/atomic-system-containers-quickstart/README.md

 Again, `atomic uninstall helloworld` stops and removes the container.

-Note that for the above 3 containers, the "name" field is optional.
-But currently we don't actually have IDs associated with containers, so the ID is just the name, and the default names would look something like gscrivano-flannel.
-Giving a --name parameter tells what service should be started with the container.
+Note 1: for the above 3 containers, the "name" field is optional.
+But currently we don't actually have IDs associated with containers, so the ID is just the name, and the default names would work as it stands, but you can specify etcd1, etcd2 if you want multiple containers.

+Note 2: atomic run/stop can be used to start and stop containers as well.
+For system containers they are basically wrappers for systemctl start/stop.

 ### Other commands with atomic (update, install --rootfs, ps)